-In these 7 years with Wildlife SOS, Coconut has grown into an energetic and active elephant and she is our Elephant of the Month!
-She presently shares a spacious enclosure with her dearest companion Peanut at the Elephant Hospital Campus (EHC).
-They share a very heartwarming bond, whether it be taking dust baths, or causing mischief, Peanut loves to do what Coco (as we lovingly call her) is doing.
-The two go on their daily walks together with their caregiver, which helps them release all the energy that they have stored up.
+Upon her arrival, Coconut was extremely wary of her surroundings, but she gradually became comfortable after being introduced to elephants Asha and Suzy.
+In these 7 years with Wildlife SOS, Coconut has grown to be energetic and active, and we are happy to honour her as our Elephant of the Month!
+Often, she playfully runs around with Peanut always by her side.
+Peanut is Coconut’s special friend: Whether it is taking dust baths together or making mischief, Peanut loves to do what Coco (as we lovingly call Coconut) is doing.
+The two go on their daily walks together with their caregiver, which sure helps them release all the energy they have stored up!

-With the summer at its peak, the elephants need to cool down and what better way than going for a dip in the Yamuna river!
-Once inside the river, it’s a jumbo pool party.
-From there on it is simply an act of splashing and rolling in the river, and blowing water out of their trunks, which can last for hours.
-The duo also engages in mud baths which acts as natural sunscreen and protects their skin from the harsh sun.
+With summer at its peak, the elephants need to cool down, and what better way than going for a dip in the Yamuna river!
+Once inside the river, it’s a jumbo pool party: From splashing and rolling in the river to blowing water out of their trunks, the fun can last for hours!
+The duo takes mud baths as well, an activity that provides a natural sunscreen for their skin.

-Coco and Peanut know how to have fun and are always up to some mischief!
-This inseparable duo is on a constant lookout for food, hidden around their enclosure by their caregiver, for them to find.
-They are both quick to run to our elephant care staff who happen to walk past their enclosure, waving their trunks in the air, asking for treats.
-And speaking of treats, can there be anything better than peanuts?
+Coco and Peanut share the same enclosure and know how to have fun together!
+They are constantly on a lookout for food that is hidden around by their caregiver.
+They are both quick to reach any person walking past with waving trunks to ask for treats!
+And speaking of treats, can there be anything better than crunchy peanuts?
 Coconut is quick to grab a trunkful and lets out a trumpet to signal her happiness.

-Our elephant care staff and team of veterinarians are always alert and take the best possible measures to provide Coconut the dietary and medical care she requires.
-If you wish for Coconut to continue flourishing under the care of Wildlife SOS, you can consider becoming a monthly donor or sponsor and support her upkeep.
+Our elephant care staff are always alert and take the best possible measures to provide Coconut the dietary and medical care she requires.
+If you wish for Coconut to continue flourishing under the care of Wildlife SOS, you can consider becoming a monthly donor and support her upkeep.